+New & Used Jeep Renegade: In Depth

 Off-road ability is the selling point on a lot of Jeep vehicles, and in the Renegade's case, it holds true to the reputation in a way that might be unexpected: You can even order a Renegade with the brand's Trail Rated badge (signaling a higher level of off-road ability).
 That comes with the so-called Active Drive 2 system, which adds a 20:1 crawl ratio, skid plates, higher ground clearance, and hill descent control, among other things, Meanwhile, there's also an Active Drive 1 for those who need an all-weather all-wheel drive system.

-Feature content on the Renegade will include a Uconnect system that can read text messages and even send dictated messages, and with integrated Sirius Travel Link and Uconnect Access services, it'll have one of the most advanced sets of connectivity and infotainment options in its class when it reaches dealerships in the third quarter of 2014.
+Feature content on the Renegade will include a Uconnect system that can read text messages and even send dictated messages, and with integrated Sirius Travel Link and Uconnect Access services, it'll have one of the most advanced sets of connectivity and infotainment options in its class when it reaches dealerships toward the end of the 2014 calendar year.